About 45 minutes drive (25 km) north of Karamea, the Oparara Basin boasts impressive limestone formations IN A

-The road is not suitable for large motorhomes, buses, and cycles, for safety reasons.
+The road is not suitable for large motorhomes and buses for safety reasons.
 A height restriction barrier of 2.8 m is in place near the start of McCallum's Mill Road.
-Please take extreme care when driving on the 16kms of gravel road and watch for oncoming traffic at the blind corners.
+Please take extreme care when driving on the 16 km of gravel road and watch for oncoming traffic at the blind corners.

 Honeycomb Hill Caves & Arch